 Hyphema can result from intraocular surgery, as follows:

-Intraoperative bleeding: Ciliary body or iris injury may occur during a peripheral iridectomy, cataract extraction, cyclodialysis, canaloplasty, and filtration procedure (laser peripheral iridectomy, especially with YAG laser than with argon laser; argon laser trabeculoplasty [ALT], not very common).
-Hyphema is encountered during insertion of microstents during several of the minimally invasive glaucoma surgeries (MIGS), which are becoming increasingly popular, as described by Hoeh et al with their experience with the CyPass Micro-Stent.
+Intraoperative bleeding: Ciliary body or iris injury may occur during a peripheral iridectomy, cataract extraction, cyclodialysis, canaloplasty, and filtration procedure.
+It can also occur with laser peripheral iridectomy, more commonly with YAG laser than with argon laser, and argon laser trabeculoplasty (ALT).
+Hyphema is encountered during insertion of microstents with minimally invasive glaucoma surgeries (MIGS), which are becoming increasingly popular, as described by Hoeh et al with their experience with the CyPass Micro-Stent.

 Early postoperative bleeding: A traumatized uveal vessel that was in spasm and suddenly dilates or conjunctival bleeding that makes its way into the anterior chamber via a corneoscleral wound or sclerostomy